benmcp/TIL/Docker/cli-cheatsheet.md

 docker rmi -f IMAGE_NAME
 ```

 ## Quick start/running a container
 ```
 docker pull centos
 docker run -it centos:latest /bin/bash
 ```
 Where `i` is for `interactive` mode and `t` is for `terminal`.
 This will run the `centos` container and log you in.

+If you use `-d` it will mean the container will run as a daemon, i.e. in the background/you wont get logged into the container.

 ## See currently running containers
 ```